temporalio/temporal-learning/docs/examples/go/background-checks/application-requirements.md

 ## What are the application's functional requirements?

-Already we can start to see some of the functional requirements, such as application APIs, data encryption for personally identifiable information (PII), the ability to await on Candidate input for hours or days if needed, and the ability to conduct checks concurrently whenever possible.
+Already you can start to see some of the functional requirements, such as application APIs, data encryption for personally identifiable information (PII), the ability to await on Candidate input for hours or days if needed, and the ability to conduct checks concurrently whenever possible.

 **APIs**

-Based on the experiences of the three user types, we know we need APIs for the following:
+Based on the experiences of the three user types, you need APIs for the following:

 - Start a Background Check
 - Accept Background Check